chrisnaadhi/chrisnaadhi/README.md

 - 👋 Hi, I’m @chrisnaadhi
 - 👀 I’m interested in Javascript and Python
-- 🌱 I’m currently learning Deno
+- 🌱 I’m currently learning Elixir & Deno
 - 💞️ I’m looking to collaborate on Library & Information System Software
 - 📫 How to reach me : [Twitter](https://twitter.com/chrisnaadhip) and Discord (chrisna#7305)